-- admission to ASU as a classified student.
-For students planning to begin the ITC program in spring semester, university admission materials should be submitted by May.
-For students planning to begin the ITC in fall semester, application materials must be submitted to university admissions by October.
-For more information on applying to ASU, access the Web site at www.asu.edu/admissions: - 2. a minimum 2.50 cumulative GPA (ASU GPA and transfer GPA combined); - 3. a minimum 2.50 cumulative ASU GPA by the time the student begins the ITC program; - 4. completion of at least 56 semester hours by the time the student begins the ITC program; - 5. completion of ENG 101 and 102, the Mathematics (MA) requirement, and the Literacy and Critical Inquiry (L) requirement or the Natural Science (SQ or SG) requirement, all with a grade of "C" (2.00) or higher, all of which must be completed by the time the student submits application materials; - 6. demonstrated experience within the population the student plans to teach; and - 7. formal application to the ITC must be made by February 1 for fall admission and September 1 for spring admission.
+- 1. admission to the Tempe campus as a degree-seeking student.
+Application information is available at www.asu.edu/admissions.
+Students planning to begin the ITC program in the spring should submit ASU admission materials in May.
+Students planning to begin the ITC program in the fall should submit admission materials in October; - a minimum 2.50 cumulative GPA (ASU GPA and transfer GPA combined) (verified one month before program start date); - 3. a minimum 2.50 cumulative ASU GPA by the time the student begins the ITC program (verified one month before program start date); - 4. completion of at least 56 semester hours (verified one month before program start date); - 5. in progress or completion of the following prerequisites: ENG 101 and 102, the Mathematics (MA) requirement, and the Literacy and Critical Inquiry (L) requirement or the Natural Science (SQ or SG) requirement.
+Proof of in-progress course work (transcripts) must be submitted within the student's ITC Application Portfolio.
+The above courses must be completed with grades of "C" (2.00) or higher by the time the student begins the ITC program (verified one month before program start date).
+For more information regarding courses that satisfy these requirements, consult with an Office of Student Services (OSS) advisor.
+Students from out-of-state institutions or students from outside of the Arizona public community college and university system need to have course equivalency approval before submitting an application; - 6. demonstration of experience with children/adolescents.
+Individuals who wish to become teachers need to have demonstrated a commitment to working with children in a way that helps children/adolescents learn a new skill, acquire knowledge, reinforce concepts, or expand their talents.
+The applicant's interactions with children/adolescents need to be observed

+- by a supervisor and referred to in the letters of recommendation; and - formal application to the ITC program made by February 1 for fall admission or September 1 for spring admission.